Ghifarahadian/Getting-and-Cleaning-Data-Project/README.md

 - Change 'activity' from numerical code to the activity label according to 'activity_labels
 - By using for loop, get the feature averages for every subject and activity and put the result in one data frame
 - Save the data frame as "tidy_data_average.txt"

+To run the script, run it at the current directory.
+Moving the script to another directory will cause the script to be unable to read the necessary files.
+If the script runs successfully, the output file will be generated at the same directory.